-Stuffed Jalapeno Pepper hors d’ouvres.
-These meet all the qualifications of a great hors d’ouvre, starter, or appetizer.
+Stuffed Jalapeno Pepper Poppers are great hors d’oeuvres.
+These meet all the qualifications of a great hors d’oeuvre, starter, or appetizer.
 They can be eaten with your hands in one or two small bites, they aren’t too messy and they are very good.
 In fact, the spiciness stimulates the appetite.
 Don’t worry too much about the heat of the pepper.
 Capsaicin, the active chemical that causes the the “fire”, is reduced when cooked.

 You’ve heard me talk about all the good food we eat when we visit our Alabama relatives.
 Well, that inspired me to ask Brent if I could release his stuffed jalapeno pepper recipe to the world and he graciously said yes.

 I’m going to have a separate post for Brent’s recipe, but in this blog I’m going to talk about the different variations and components you can use to create great poppers.